bogosj/go-tesla-go/README.md

 A golang binary + docker image to make API calls to a Tesla vehicle.

+## WARNING

+This almost definitely does not work if you've enabled MFA on your account.
+I'm following [this issue](https://github.com/timdorr/tesla-api/issues/215) and will likely implement whatever changes are necessary to use MFA once I'm confident I can do so without bricking my current setup.

 ## Usage

 The binary can be run from the docker image [ghcr.io/bogosj/go-tesla-go](https://github.com/users/bogosj/packages/container/package/go-tesla-go).